SolaceTraining/public_training/ADMIN101/README.md

 ### <a name="Solace-VMR-on-your-laptop"></a>Solace VMR on your laptop

 You will need a laptop with minimun 4 GiB of RAM, 2 CPUs, 8 GB disk space.
 If this is not an option for you, then see the next alternative option.
-If you have a good performant laptop then the easiest way is to download the Solace VMR Community Edition container and run it in Oracle VirtualBox.
+If you have a laptop with good performance, than the easiest way is to download the Solace VMR Community Edition container and run it in Oracle VirtualBox.
 See the following Setup Guide for instructions:

 * [Setting Up VirtualBox VMR Machine Images](http://dev.solace.com/get-started/start-up-solace-messaging/)